inlife/nexrender/README.md

 ## Showcase your achievements

-And last but not least, we’re eager to see what you’ve created with Nexrender!
-We’d greatly appreciate any assets, videos, or images you can share.
+And last but not least, we’re excited to see what you’ve created with Nexrender!
+We’d love to see any assets, videos, or images you can share.
 Just send them to [hello@nexrender.com](mailto:hello@nexrender.com).
-If we like the case and you’re interested, we could collaborate on a joint use case article and share it across our media channels!
+If your project is a good match for our audience, we’ll create a whole use case about it and feature it on all our social media!